apache/hudi/rfc/rfc-51/rfc-51.md

 #### MOR table

-According to the section "Persisting CDC in MOR", CDC data is available upon base files generation.
+According to the section "Persisting CDC in MOR", CDC data is available upon base files' generation.

+When users want to get fresher real-time CDC results:

+- users are to set `hoodie.datasource.query.incremental.type=snapshot`
-When incremental-query RT tables, CDC results should be computed by only using log files and the corresponding base files (current and previous file slices).
+- the implementation logic is to compute the results in-flight by reading log files and the corresponding base files ( current and previous file slices).
+- this is equivalent to running incremental-query on MOR RT tables

+When users want to optimize compute-cost and are tolerant with latency of CDC results,

+- users are to set `hoodie.datasource.query.incremental.type=read_optimized`
-When incremental-query RO tables, CDC results should be computed by only using persisted CDC data and the corresponding base files (current and previous file slices).
+- the implementation logic is to extract the results by reading persisted CDC data and the corresponding base files ( current and previous file slices).
+- this is equivalent to running incremental-query on MOR RO tables

 Here use an illustration to explain how we can query the CDC on MOR table in kinds of cases.